𝐒𝐡𝐨𝐫𝐭 𝐁𝐢𝐨𝐠𝐫𝐚𝐩𝐡𝐲 𝐨𝐟 𝐏𝐫𝐨𝐩𝐡𝐞𝐭 𝐌𝐮𝐡𝐚𝐦𝐦𝐚𝐝

 𝐀𝐥𝐩𝐡𝐨𝐧𝐬𝐞 𝐝𝐞 𝐋𝐚𝐦𝐚𝐫𝐭𝐢𝐧𝐞, 𝐇𝐢𝐬𝐭𝐨𝐢𝐫𝐞 𝐝𝐞 𝐥𝐚 𝐓𝐮𝐫𝐪𝐮𝐢𝐞, 𝐏𝐚𝐫𝐢𝐬 𝟏𝟖𝟓𝟒;

-“If greatness of purpose, smallness of means, and astounding results are the three criteria of human genius, who could dare to compare any great man in modern history with Muhammad?
+“If greatness of purpose, the smallness of means and astounding results are the three criteria of human genius, who could dare to compare any great man in modern history with Muhammad?
 The most famous men created arms, laws and empires only.
-They founded, if anything at all, no more than material powers which often crumbled away before their eyes.
+They found, if anything at all, no more than material powers which often crumbled away before their eyes.

 𝐌𝐚𝐡𝐚𝐭𝐦𝐚 𝐆𝐚𝐧𝐝𝐡𝐢, 𝐘𝐨𝐮𝐧𝐠 𝐈𝐧𝐝𝐢𝐚, 𝟏𝟗𝟐𝟒;